MicrosoftDocs/SupportArticles-docs/support/mem/intune/configure-android-enterprise-devices-intune.md

 ---
-# required metadata

 title: How to configure Android enterprise devices in Microsoft Intune
 description: This guide describes how to configure Android enterprise devices in Microsoft Intune.
 keywords:
 author: mccoybot
-ms.author: mandia
+ms.author: v-todmc
-manager: dougeby
 ms.date: 3/4/2020
-ms.topic: conceptual
-ms.service: microsoft-intune
-ms.subservice: configuration
-ms.localizationpriority: high

-# optional metadata

-#ROBOTS:
-#audience:
-#ms.devlang:
 ms.reviewer: mandia
-ms.suite: ems
-search.appverid: MET150
-#ms.tgt_pltfrm:
 ms.custom:
 - intune-azure
 - CI 114553
-ms.collection: M365-identity-device-management
 ---

 # End-to-end guide for configuring Android enterprise devices in Microsoft Intune

-### What does this guide do?

 This guide helps administrators understand how to configure and troubleshoot Android enterprise devices in a Microsoft Intune environment.

-### Who is it for?

-Administrators who implement and oversee a Microsoft Intune environment that manages Android enterprise devices.

-### How does it work?

-This guide covers common scenarios including onboarding to Google, application deployment, enabling work profile enrollment, configuring conditional access, the work profile enrollment end-user experience, and issuing a work profile passcode reset.
+It covers the following common scenarios:

+- Onboarding to Google
+- Application deployment
+- Enabling work profile enrollment
+- Configuring conditional access
+- The work profile enrollment end-user experience
+- Issuing a work profile passcode reset

 It helps you decide which management capability is the best for your organization and provides a FAQ about Android enterprise.

 ## Evaluate your needs – BYOD or corporate devices